MSRConnections/Azure-training-course/Content/Stream Analytics/Azure Stream Analytics HOL.md

 	node -v
 	</pre>

 	If Node.js is installed, you'll see the Node.js version number.
-In that's case, skip the next step and **go straight to Step 4**.
+In that's case, skip the next step and **go to Step 4**.

 1. If you don't see a version number, or if the **node** command didn't run at all, then you need to install Node.js.
 To install Node.js on Windows or OS X, visit the [Node.js Web site](http://nodejs.org) and follow the instructions there for downloading and installing Node.js.

 	Installing Node.js on Linux is more challenging because how you do it depends on which distribution and version of Linux you're running.
 Navigate to [https://nodejs.org/en/download/package-manager/](https://nodejs.org/en/download/package-manager/) and you'll find an article on the Node.js Web site that offers helpful instructions for many Linux distributions.

+	> Once Node.js is installed, you will probably need to open a new Bash, Terminal, or Command Prompt window in order to execute Node.js commands.

 1. At the command prompt, navigate to this lab's "resources" directory.
 Then execute the following command: